googleforgames/clean-chat/README.md

 Project is currently in alpha status, and is being actively developed.
 Expect things to break.

-Not to be used in production systems.

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/googleforgames/antidote/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->